Oilfield services shakeup in cards after GE-Baker Hughes deal

+LONDON, May 22 Hedge funds have started to rebuild bullish long positions in crude oil as OPEC prepares to extend its production cuts for an additional nine months.

-NEW YORK General Electric Co's (GE.N) deal with Baker Hughes Inc (BHI.N) to create the world's No. 2 oilfield services business is the clearest signal yet that consolidation is picking up in the energy sector as companies face long-term lower oil prices.
+NEW YORK Oct 31 General Electric Co's deal with Baker Hughes Inc to create the world's No. 2 oilfield services business is the clearest signal yet that consolidation is picking up in the energy sector as companies face long-term lower oil prices.

-GE said on Monday it would merge its oil and gas business with Baker Hughes, creating a company with $32 billion in annual revenue and leapfrogging Halliburton Co (HAL.N) to be second globally behind Schlumberger AG (SLBV.VI).
+GE said on Monday it would merge its oil and gas business with Baker Hughes, creating a company with $32 billion in annual revenue and leapfrogging Halliburton Co to be second globally behind Schlumberger AG.

 "The transaction assumes a slow recovery (in oil prices), really $45 to $60 per barrel through 2019, and this seems reasonable," GE Chief Executive Jeff Immelt said on a call with investors and analysts on Monday.